LucilleGrant/Aperta-Veritas/README.md

 **Veritas** is truth: what is.

 Truth is not an objective fact.
-A fact is a bounded representation asserted as corresponding with truth.
-“Objective” describes a relation among an object, observer, method, and conditions.
+A fact is a bounded representation asserted as corresponding with truth. â€œObjectiveâ€ describes a relation among an object, observer, method, and conditions.
 Neither term contains or closes truth.

 Truth is not a value judgment.
 It is neither morally right nor morally wrong, desirable nor undesirable, permitted nor prohibited.
 An evaluator can value truth, fear it, suppress it, seek it, or remain indifferent to it.
 Those are relations and values surrounding truth.
 They do not make truth itself a value.